Visas and Immigration

 Depending on your nationality you may be required to obtain “entry clearance” before you will be allowed to enter the UK as a student.

 Confirmation of Acceptance for Studies (CAS) letter

-You are required to obtain a Confirmation of Acceptance for Studies (CAS) before you can apply for your visa (as a Tier 4 General Student).
+You are required to obtain a Confirmation of Acceptance for Studies (CAS) before you can apply for your visa (Student Route).

 The CAS will be emailed to you using the address provided in your application; this will include your CAS number and a CAS statement.
 This document contains all of the information required by the Home Office for generating your visa.

 Please note, it is your responsibility to check the CAS statement carefully to ensure that all of the information included is accurate.